rdhillon1016/java-playground/spring/README.md

 To save runtime, the best approach is to rely on unit tests to validate your apps’ components’ logic and use the integration tests only to validate how they integrate with the framework.

 Profiles are one strategy you can use to prevent certain beans (like JDBC repository classes) from being instantiated so that you can replace them with stub beans.

+You can write `@Test @Transactional` for transactional test methods.
+Note that these will always get rolled back at the end of the method, so need to clean up your database.

 # Misc